 - Water bottles that can hold at least 2 liters – reuse a plastic water/soda/pop bottle if needed.

-- Sun protection and bug repellent – we will be out in the field during the day, and having adequate sun protection (a wide brimmed hat and sun cream are a must).
+- Sun protection and bug repellent – we will be out in the field during the day, and having adequate sun protection (a wide brimmed hat and sun protection are a must).
 In addition, there will likely be bugs (mosquitos, black fly and deer fly) at the outcrops.
 Bug repellent (with Deet or equivalent) will be very useful in maintaining your sanity if surrounded by bugs.
 You may also consider buying a bug head net to protect your face.
 Bug repellent, when applied to your legs or pants will also help to prevent ticks, which may be present in the areas we visit.